The importance of first impressions in website design

 There is also an influence of age.
-A group of high school students who saw the 50 msec slides could discern much more detail than the elderly were.
-The latter cannot see the details and do not have the same perception of the informational content.
+A group of high school students who saw the 50 msec slides could discern much more detail than the elderly.
+The latter cannot see the details and perceive the informational content differently.

 The halo effect